Washington Corrections Center (WCC)

 Facility Alerts & Notices

-Before visiting, check for notices that may impact your travel plans.
-For visitation cancellations, you can follow @WADOCVisits on Twitter.
+Before visiting, check this page for notices and alerts that may impact your travel plans.

 WCC Visiting Information